 An applicant can appeal against a decision.
 If local people are dissatisfied with a Council planning decision, they have no equivalent right of appeal.

 The only course of challenge open to members of the public is via judicial review in the High Court.
 This is tedious and very costly and happens rarely.
+A judicial review can only consider whether the process was carried out properly and legally; you cannot bring a judicial review simply because you disagree with the decision that has been made.

 When a decision has been made